ThanetPi/biography/README.md

 My colleague and I are guest-editing a special issue on plant natural products research from classical to biotechnology and AI at Molecules MDPI.
 We welcome you to share and publish your valuable work with us.

-For any submission, please check this link https://www.mdpi.com/journal/molecules/special_issues/721F6GLNNG
+For any submission, please check this link.
+[Click](https://www.mdpi.com/journal/molecules/special_issues/721F6GLNNG)

 Please feel free to contact us via email in case you have any questions.
 We care, looking forward to hearing from you.